sbmlteam/deviser/docs/src/source/appendix_types.rst

 Appendix B: Data Types
 =======================

-The attribute types recognized by Deviser Edit and the corresponding C++ data type.
+The SBML attribute types recognized by Deviser Edit and the corresponding C++ data type.

 +-----------------------------------+-----------------------------------+